ExpressionEngine/ExpressionEngine/CONTRIBUTING.md

 ### Tests

 Integration testing helps maintain the quality of the application and prevents unintentional regressions.
-ExpressionEnigne uses rspec with Capybara Webkit for behavioral tests, and PHPUnit for unit testing.
+ExpressionEnigne uses [Cypress](https://www.cypress.io/) for behavioral tests, and [PHPUnit](https://phpunit.de/) for unit testing.
 At a minimum, you should make sure that your changes do not break existing tests.
-Pull requests will automatically run tests on all supported PHP versions using Circle CI, and will not be merged if tests fail.
+Pull requests will automatically run tests on all supported PHP versions using GitHub actions, and will not be merged if tests fail.

 #### Running Tests

+To run the tests locally, you would need to ensure you have NPM and Cypress installed and then follow some steps as outlined below.

+1. Back up your existing database and `system/user/config.php` file.

+2. Copy `tests/cypress/support/config/config.php` over to `system/user/config.php`.
+Update your configuration in file if necessary (we recommend using clean database for the tests).

+3. Copy `tests/cypress/cypress.env.example.json` to `tests/cypress/cypress.env.json`.
+Update the configuration in file if necessary.

+4. Using command line interface, change your working directory to `tests/cypress`

+5. If this is your first time running ExpressionEngine Cypress tests, ensure you have Node.js installed and then run `npm i`

+6. Execute command `npm run cypress:open`

+7. In Cypress UI, click on the tests that you know might be affected to run them.

+8. If you prefer to have all tests run, excecute command `npm run cypress:run` (Note: running all tests locally might be time-consuming)

 The `eetools` utility in the root of the repo is used to run tests.